All Episodes

 We've got a situation in Afghanistan where nobody now knows what's going on.

-And uh he where am I getting this for?
+And where am I getting this for?

-Maybe the four years.
+Maybe it's four years.

-All right, whatever the whatever the years are.
+All right, whatever the years are.

-So presidential campaign.
+So, presidential campaign.

 Here's the question.